raghuveer-sid/Behavioural_Architecture_1/README.md

 *'person_command'*
 This node publishes a topic command.
 The user gives a command either **sleep*** or **play**.If its play a random coordinate is generated and assigned so that the dog will go there.

-*'drive_bot'*
-This component is responsible for making the pet robot navigate in the modelled world based on the pos(target position) it receives.

-*'go_to_point_ball'*
-This component is responsible for making the green ball navigate in the modelled world based on the pos(target position) it receives.

 *'state_machine'*